MicrosoftDocs/power-automate-docs/articles/customize-sharepoint-page-approvals.md

 ## Approve a page

 Approvers receive an email whenever there's a page approval request.
-They can either approve the requests directly in the email (if their email client supports actionable messages) or open the page from the email to review, and then approve the page in SharePoint.
+They can approve the requests directly in the email if their email client supports actionable messages.
+Alternatively, they can open the page from the email to review, and then approve the page in SharePoint.

 ## Customize page approval flows